 As with most legal questions, the answer to this question is “it depends.”
 While sleeping in a car is not a crime, it can become a crime under certain situations.
 If you fall asleep while actively driving your car, that can lead to serious traffic tickets and criminal charges, whether or not you actually cause an accident.
-As for sleeping in a car instead of driving drunk, you could actually still face DWI charges in New Jersey by sleeping in your car.
+As for sleeping in a car instead of driving drunk, you could actually still face DWI Charges in Atlantic City by sleeping in your car.
 For a free consultation on these or any other criminal charges, talk to the Atlantic City criminal defense lawyers at The Law Offices of John J. Zarych.
 Our attorneys have over 30 years of experience helping people who have been charged with DWI and other traffic offenses in New Jersey.

 Charges for Falling Asleep at the Wheel in NJ